Yankees get Montas, Trivino from A’s for 4 prospects

 ”Little bit down year statistically but we don’t think it lines up with what we’re seeing on some underlying things and who we think he is,” Boone said. ”He’s been a very good reliever for them on some playoff-caliber teams.”

-Houston’s Jose Altuve is 2 for 14 against Trevino and Alex Bregman is 2 for 10.
+Houston’s Jose Altuve is 3 for 16 against Trivino and Alex Bregman is 2 for 10.

 Trivino has a $3 million salary, is eligible for arbitration ahead of the 2023 and 2024 seasons, then can become a free agent.